coderefinery/git-intro/content/motivation.md

 Interesting newcomer:
 - [Pijul](https://pijul.org/)
 ```

 ## Difficulties of version control

 Despite the benefits, let's be honest, there are some difficulties:

-- One more thing to learn (It's probably worth it, will save you more time in the long run.
-Basic career skill.)
+- One more thing to learn (it's probably worth it and will save you more time in the long run; basic career skill).
-- Difficult if some people don't want to use it (in the worst case, you can feed them versions)
+- Difficult if some people don't want to use it (in the worst case, you can version control on your side and send them versions).
-- Advanced things can be difficult,a bit too many gotchas (basics are often enough, ask others for help when needed)
+- Advanced things can be difficult, a bit too many gotchas (basics are often enough, ask others for help when needed).

 ## A real-life example